tinyfox266/myscripts/README.md

     download the video embedded in a web page.

+    depend on the following software:
+    * mencoder

+* tomp3.sh:

+    transfrom audio/video file into mp3 format

-    dependent on the following software:
+    depend on the following software:
     * mencoder